 See more natural treatments for a clogged milk duct.

 If home remedies aren’t doing the trick or you need more relief from pain, breastfeeding mamas can safely take over-the-counter medication like acetaminophen (Tylenol) to help soothe pain or diminish fever.
 It’s also safe to take ibuprofen, like Advil or Motrin, to help reduce any inflammation.
 Be sure to follow the instructions on the packaging and consult your healthcare provider with any questions you may have.

 If your symptoms don’t improve within 12 to 24 hours or you experience flu-like symptoms, be sure to consult your healthcare provider—antibiotics may be necessary to help clear an infection.

 Infections are generally caused by penicillin-resistant bacterium called S. aureus.
 Other bacteria called Streptococcus and Escherichia coli can also cause mastitis.
 Your doctor may prescribe a penicillinase-resistant penicillin like dicloxacillin or flucloxacillin to cure mastitis. (source)

-As with any antibiotic, it’s important to take the dull dosage your healthcare provider prescribes—even if you begin to feel better.
+As with any antibiotic, it’s important to take the full dosage your healthcare provider prescribes—even if you begin to feel better.
 If left untreated, mastitis can turn into a breast abscess, a more difficult and painful condition to treat.

 Can You Breastfeed If You Have Mastitis?